NourelhoudaOKMID/Learning_js_from_scratch/Readme.md

 # Javascript From Zero To Hero  🚀
-This repository contains my journey learning JavaScript From Zero To Hero  .
+This repository is designed for **absolute beginners** who want to learn JavaScript  step by step , From the very basics to more advanced concepts.
+---

 ## Goals :